 Melissa awoke with a soft gasp, faintly aware of a muffled thumping coming from the hallway.
 Why do cats have to be nocturnal? she wondered as she rolled over to try and block out the sound.

-The bedroom door creaked, and a second later the mattress shook as Mabel mounted the bed.
-With a sigh Melissa reached over the covers to run her fingers through Mabel’s fur, hoping that the contact would be enough to calm the cat down so that she could go back to sleep.
+The bedroom door creaked.
+A second later the mattress shook as Mabel mounted the bed.
+With a sigh Melissa reached over the covers to run her fingers through Mabel’s fur, hoping the contact would be enough to calm the cat down so she could go back to sleep.

 But there was no fur.
 Instead, her fingers encountered something smooth, cold, wet.

-With a groan of revulsion, Melissa snatched her hand away.
+Melissa snatched her hand away.
 “Ugh…Mabel, what did you get into?”
-She staggered up out of bed and made for the bathroom, cringing as she felt something dripping down her hand.
+She staggered out of bed and made for the bathroom, cringing as she felt something dripping down her hand.
 Disgusting.
 She flipped on the bathroom light and looked down.

 Her hand was covered in blood.

-Melissa watched as Clara sat on the living room floor, scribbling something with her crayons while stroking Mabel’s spotless coat.
+Melissa watched as Clara sat on the living room floor, scribbling something with her crayons and stroking Mabel’s spotless coat.

 “She slept with me all night,” Clara said as she drew.
 “But it didn’t help.
 I still had nightmares.”